eric-downes/tianshou_marl/test/ICEBOX_TESTS.md

-# Icebox Tests
+# Removed Unstable Tests

-These tests are currently disabled due to various issues.
-They should be fixed and re-enabled when possible.

-## Status: 🧊 Icebox
-These are long-term issues not actively being worked on.
+These tests were removed because they were unstable and unreliable.
+This document describes what they were testing and proposes alternative testing strategies.

+## Why These Tests Were Removed
+- Unstable results between runs
+- No clear performance bounds established
+- Not suitable for CI/CD pipeline
+- The `@pytest.mark.slow` marker is for reliable but time-consuming tests, not unstable ones

 ---